terracotta floor tile kitchen: the practical guide before you buy

 caring for your terracotta floor

-preserving the beauty and durability of your terracotta tile kitchen floor requires regular maintenance to prolong its natural beauty and durability. start by sweeping or vacuuming the floor frequently to remove dirt and debris, which can cause scratches over time. to clean, use a mild pH-balanced cleaner or a solution of warm water and a few drops of dish soap—avoid harsh chemicals that can damage the tiles.
+preserving the beauty and durability of your terracotta tile kitchen floor requires regular maintenance. start by sweeping or vacuuming the floor frequently to remove dirt and debris, which can cause scratches over time. to clean, use a mild pH-balanced cleaner or a solution of warm water and a few drops of dish soap. avoid harsh chemicals that can damage the tiles, such as bleach, ammonia, vinegar, or acidic/abrasive cleaners, which can etch or strip the finish.

-it's also important to seal your terracotta floor periodically, as the porous nature of the material can absorb stains and moisture. use a high-quality sealer designed for terracotta to protect against spills and wear.
+it's also important to seal your terracotta floor periodically using a terracotta tile sealer, as the porous nature of the material can absorb stains and moisture. use a high-quality sealer designed for terracotta to protect against spills and wear. remember that sealing can deepen or enrich the color (always test first to see how the tone shifts before and after).

 shop terracotta